tianhm/deep_arb/README.md

 12. [model][train_ratio] is the proportion of data that will be used for training the model as opposed to testing.

 ## Tickers File
 The tickers file (/cfg/tickers.json) contains all of the tickers that the program will download data for.
-This file is updated when you use a '-f' command line argument.
+This file is updated when you use a '-f' command line argument when running main.py.
 This file can also be manually maintained by the user.